Coursera Website Redesign

 Problem

-The problem with this is that the narrow input field expands vertically for lengthy notes, resulting in a “tall” input field, which can look like a block of text with short line lengths and poor readability.
+The problem with this is that the narrow input field expands vertically for larger notes, resulting in a “tall” input field, which can look like a block of text with short line lengths and poor readability.

 And to make matters worse, the “tall” input field can end up behind the mini video, obstructing the user’s view of their note.